subfuzion/denobyexample.dev/content/en/for/for_in.md

   using `keyof` for the type.

 There's an easier way to do this.
 Simply use the for..of loop discussed in the previous section.
-The instance itself (`b`) is not directly iterable, but you can get an iterator using `Object.entries(b)`, as shown here:
+The object itself (`b`) is not directly iterable, but you can get an iterator using `Object.entries(b)`, as shown here:

 ```js
 for (const [key, value] of Object.entries(b)) {